wen-jams/bsavi/docs/source/userguide.rst

 Creating an Observable
 ----------------------

-Now we are ready to set up an InViz Observable object.
+Now we are ready to set up an BSAVI Observable object.
 This is a way to associate your data with how it should be plotted, including title and axis labels, :math:`\LaTeX` formatting, and other customizations.
-InViz will use all this information when generating the visualizations.
+BSAVI will use all this information when generating the visualizations.
 Below is the full list of options for an Observable: